Prescription Sedative and Tranquilizer

 Dopamine release is part of heroin’s addictive nature.
 Every hit sparks a dopamine dump.
 Benzodiazepines work indirectly on the same pathway.
 It’s reasonable to assume that both substances can cause an addiction to form.

 Addiction is characterized by compulsive drug use despite severe consequences.
-If you’re addicted to your prescription pills, you might:

 - Take bigger doses than your doctor recommends.